memgraph/docs/mage/query-modules/cpp/map.md

 #### Output:

-- `map: Map` ➡ map whose keys are first elements in pairs and corresponding values are second elements in pairs
+- `map: Map` ➡ a map whose keys are the first elements in pairs, and the corresponding values are the second elements in the pairs.

 #### Usage: